 The Input Side of Birth

-To delete the camera, we merely right click it, then select delete.
+To delete the camera, we merely right-click it, and then select delete.
 The camera is removed from the environment.
 That looks like this:

 Here is the control panel for the scene after deleting the camera.
 That looks like this: